Find Cheap Homeowners Insurance Quotes in Your Area

 If you decide to skip on homeowners insurance, you would be responsible for paying out of pocket to repair any damage to your home.
 This means that if you didn't have insurance, you'd be exposed to everything from broken windows to tornadoes and fires that could affect your entire house.

 Imagine a fire destroys your house.
 Without the dwelling coverage that comes with your home insurance policy, you would have to pay for the entire cost of rebuilding on your own.
 After a destructive fire, replacing your physical house without insurance is only your first problem.

-Having a homeowners policy in this situation would also provide you with additional living expenses if your dwelling becomes uninhabitable.
-If you need to stay in a hotel while your home is rebuilt and you don't have insurance, you would have to deal with a high hotel bill — especially if you're in a big city like New York or San Francisco.
+Having a homeowners policy in this situation would also provide you with additional living expenses if your dwelling were to become uninhabitable.
+If you had to stay in a hotel while your home was being rebuilt and you didn't have insurance, you would have to deal with a high hotel bill — especially if you lived in a big city like New York or San Francisco.

-If you didn't have insurance, your belongings won't be covered by the personal property protection that comes with a homeowners policy.
-If the fire that destroyed your home also burned your things, you could be facing another large cost before you can regain your old standard of living.
+If you didn't have insurance, your belongings wouldn't be covered by the personal property protection that comes with a homeowners policy.
+If the fire that destroyed your home also burned your things, you could be facing another large cost before you could regain your old standard of living.

 Besides covering damage to your property, a homeowners policy grants you liability coverage if someone sues you for personal injury or damage to their property.
 Imagine your dog bites a passing jogger, sending them to the hospital for their injuries.
 If they sued you for damages, you would have to pay for litigation fees — even if you won the case.
 Losing the case could cost you even more money in medical expenses for the injured person.

 Do you need homeowners insurance for extended perils?